arqtv/QBOX/SetupGuide.md

 2. Attach a keyboard, mouse and monitor to your Raspberry Pi, insert the SD Card or fit the SSD you have just installed the OS on and boot up.
 Complete the OS installation procedure for the OS and if all is well you should end up with a command line prompt or desktop on your HDMI monitor.

 3. The Pi3A+ and Zero 2 W have only 500MB of RAM and can be somewhat sluggish particularly if using a desktop and a browser.
-Perfomance can be improved markedly by increasing the amount of swap file available on these platforms from the derisory fixed 200 Meg default setting to the dynamic setting.
+Perfomance can be improved markedly by increasing the size of the swap file available on these platforms from the derisory fixed 200 Meg default setting to the dynamic setting.
 A short tutorial is here

     https://pimylifeup.com/raspberry-pi-swap-file/